HongyuHe/text-adventure/docs/assignment3.md

 ### Summary of changes of Assignment 2
 Author(s): `name of the team member(s) responsible for this section`

+'wait for user input is not an event', so wait for input transition is redundant -> remove from UML

+Object diagram should not have arrows - remove from UML

+make 'findXOrElse' naming more clear

+make nullobject names consistent

+add emptyEntity, desrializer stuff, and gameOverItem to class diagram

 Provide a bullet list summarizing all the changes you performed in Assignment 2 for addressing our feedback.

 Maximum number of words for this section: 1000